josepsanzcamp/cdesktopenv/README.md

 - mydtswitch => this script allow me to use the hotkeys to move between the diferent workspaces
 - myxterm => this script only open an xterm usign the Xresources file
 - xbindkeysrc => this configuration file allow me to configure the xbindkeys daemon
-- Xresources => this configuration file allow me to have the xterm and other defaults defined here
+- Xresources => this configuration file allow me to have the xterm and other defaults values defined here